wtraylor/modular_megafauna_model/docs/design.md

 There are three levels of data aggregation:

-1) Each day in \ref Fauna::Simulator::simulate_day(), a new datapoint (\ref Fauna::Output::CombinedData) is created for each simulation unit.
+1) Each day in \ref Fauna::World::simulate_day(), a new set of output data (\ref Fauna::Output::CombinedData) is created for each simulation unit.
 For this, the habitat data is taken as is, but the herbivore data is aggregated per HFT (see \ref Fauna::Output::HerbivoreData::create_datapoint()).
 This level of aggregation is **spatial within one habitat**.
+Sums and averages are calculated.
-Here, any variables *per habitat* or *per area* are summed, for instance herbivore densities.
+Any variables *per habitat* or *per area* are summed, for instance herbivore densities.
 Variables *per individual* are averaged, using individual density as weight.

-2) The second level of aggregation happens also in \ref Fauna::Simulator::simulate_day().
+2) The second level of aggregation happens also in \ref Fauna::World::simulate_day().
 The datapoint for that day is added to the temporal average in the \ref Fauna::SimulationUnit object.
 This level of aggregation is therefore **temporal across days**.

-3) The third level of aggregation takes place in \ref GuessOutput::OutputModule.
+3) The third level of aggregation takes place in \ref Fauna::Output::Aggregator.
-Here, the accumulated temporal averages from the simulation units are combined in spatial units.
+Here, the accumulated temporal averages from the simulation units are combined in spatial aggregation units (\ref Fauna::Datapoint::aggregation_unit).
 This level of aggregation is therefore **spatial across habitats**.

-The latter two aggregation levels are performed by \ref Fauna::Output::CombinedData::merge().
+For the latter two aggregation levels the function \ref Fauna::Output::CombinedData::merge() is used.

+\note
-Note that all time-dependent variables are always **per day.**
+All time-dependent variables are always **per day.**
 For example, there is no such thing like *forage eaten in one year.*
 This way, all variables can be aggregated using the same algorithm, whether they are time-independent (like *individual density*) or represent a time-dependent rate (like *mortality* or *eaten forage*).